kubernetes-sigs/kube-scheduler-simulator/keps/167-metrics-collector/README.md

 ### Non-Goals
 - Execute benchmarking.
-- Allow users to compare benchmark results from one scheduler to another.
-(The scope of this proposal is to record(collect) only.)
 - See the result from Web UI. (maybe implemented in the future, but out of the scope of this proposal.)

 ## User Stories